 Aluminum Die Casting Shrinkage:

-Impact of Shrinkage on Metal Materials: Shrinkage occurs as the molten metal cools and solidifies, causing a reduction in volume.
+Impact of Shrinkage on Metal Materials: Shrinkage occurs as the molten metal cools and solidifies, reducing its volume.
 This can lead to defects such as internal voids and surface sink marks.

 Factors Affecting Shrinkage: Key factors include product structure, wall thickness, part size, and cooling rate.
 Proper analysis and design adjustments are necessary to mitigate shrinkage effects.